maciejmiklas/led-display/README.md

 The initialization of the display is the same as in the examples above, so it's omitted here.

 To display scrolling text, we are using *ScrollingText8x8*.
-In *setup()* we are creating an instance of this class and calling method *scroll(...)*.
+In *setup()*, we are creating an instance of this class and calling method *scroll(...)*.
 This part only initializes scrolling but does not play the animation itself.
 To play the animation, you have to call *cycle()* and *flush()* in the main loop, and you must not have any additional delays there; otherwise, you might get jagged animation.

-During the creation of *ScrollingText8x8* we provided the animation's speed - actually, it's a delay of 50ms per frame.
-Now calling *cycle()* in the main loop will produce frames of animation according to provided delay.
+While creating *ScrollingText8x8*, we provided the animation's speed - actually, it's a delay of 50ms per frame.
+Now calling *cycle()* in the main loop will produce animation frames according to provided delay.
 When the time comes, method *cycle()* will update the display, and method *flush()* will send updated content to MAX chips.

 The full implementation of *ScrollingText8x8* is nonblocking and consumes the CPU only when something is to be done.
 Internally it uses using simple State Machine.

-One last thing: **you have to keep text used for animation in global variable** to avoid garbage collection.
+One last thing: **You must keep text used for animation in global variable** to avoid garbage collection.
 It's not being copied in *scroll()* to prevent memory fragmentation.

 ## Scrolling Text Mixed
-This example is similar to the one above, but we will display several scrolling areas this time.
+This example is similar to the one above, but we will display several scrolling areas now.
 To view the animation on youtube, click on the image.

 [![](/doc/img/scrollingTextMixed_youtube.jpg)](https://youtu.be/nanXzz2FVsY)